iamflorencejay/iamflorencejay/_pages/mockups.md

 classes: wide
 ---

-My mockups that I’ve done on my free time.
+My mockups that I’ve done, or I've contributed on school, and future projects.